richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   name and there is no application service type.

-* An IP-ID reference identifier MUST be exactly equal to the value of a iPAddress entry in subjectAltName, with no partial matching.
+* An IP-ID reference identifier MUST be exactly equal to the value of a iPAddress entry in subjectAltName, with no partial (e.g., network-level) matching.
 There is no application service type.

 * For an SRV-ID reference identifier, the DNS domain name portion is the Name and the application service type portion is the Service.
 For